Some links in this post may be affiliate links

 Other popular plants in this group are Aechmea chantinii (Amazonian Zebra plant), Aechmea caudata, Aechmea fulgens discolor (Coral Berry) and the dwarf Aechmea Foster's Favorite among many other varieties.

-Urn Plants require pruning to keep the plant neat and tidy and to allow adequate room for the new plants (pups) to grow.
+Urn Plants require pruning to keep the plant neat and to allow adequate room for the new plants (pups) to grow.
 Repotting may not be necessary as the plants have a small root system which is unlikely to fill the pot.
 Keep reading for more on these growing conditions and how to achieve them.

 Like with other rosette bromeliads, Aechmea Bromeliads require the central 'vase' to be filled with water at all times.
 Empty and refill the 'vase' regularly to prevent growth of bacteria which may cause the water to become smelly.